unexpectedjs/unexpected/documentation/assertions/Promise/to-be-fulfilled-with-value-satisfying.md

-You can assert the promise is fulfilled with a specific value by passing a second parameter:
+Asserts that a promise is fulfilled with a specific value:

 ```javascript#async:true
 var promiseThatWillBeFulfilledWithAValue = expect.promise(function (resolve, reject) {